dmonesi-bioreference/test/README.md

-# React Starter Component Library
+# React UI Component Library Starter Kit

-This project serves as a starter component library for new projects.
+This project serves as a starter component library for new projects in React.

 ## Powered by Storybook